Derek Carr throws a TD pass in his Saints debut, a 26-24 preseason win over the Chiefs

 DEFENSIVE STANDOUTS

 The Chiefs had three sacks, with Drue Tranquill, Chamarri Conner and Danny Shelton each getting one.
-Linebacker Zach Baun and Ty Summers each had sacks for the Saints.
+Linebackers Zach Baun and Ty Summers each had sacks for the Saints.

-Kahlef Hailassie, a rookie out of Western Kentucky, made a leaping grab to intercept Saints rookie Jake Haener along the sideline.
+Kahlef Hailassie, a rookie out of Western Kentucky, made a leaping grab to intercept Haener along the sideline.
 Saints backup safety Ugo Amadi intercepted Buechele on a ball tipped by Taylor.

 INJURIES

-Saints: Rookie RB Kendre Miller limped off the field in the third quarter and walked to the locker room after being examined on the sideline.
+Saints: RB Kendre Miller left the game in the third quarter and coach Dennis Allen said he has a sprained knee.
 Miller was a third-round draft choice out of TCU who, if healthy, is expected to be in the mix for snaps during Kamara’s three-game suspension to start the season.

+Chiefs: Reid said reserve cornerback Nic Jones fractured “a couple fingers” and that fellow reserve defensive back Anthony Witherstone had a toe injury.
+Reid said he was unsure if Jones would need surgery or could return with a cast.

 UP NEXT